From an exhibition idea originally conceived by Hans Ulrich Obrist and Christian Boltanski in 1995

 Presented for the first time in 1995 at the Serpentine Gallery in London—and in varying iterations in Paris, Copenhagen, New York and Buenos Aires from 2015 on—the exhibition grew out of a series of conversations between curator Hans Ulrich Obrist and artist Christian Boltanski about the need to rethink how artworks are shown.
 Specifically, the project concept began with Quai de la Gare (1991), a Boltanski piece made up of piles of used clothing that visitors could pick out and carry off in a bag printed with the word “Dispersion”: a work innately destined to scatter and vanish.

-In Milan, alongside Christian Boltanski’s Dispersion, the works of over fifty artists are installed in the thousand-square-meter Shed at Pirelli HangarBicocca, also popping up outside the exhibition space with projects for the catalogue, Bookshop, and web.
+In Milan, alongside Christian Boltanski’s Dispersion, the works of over fifty artists are installed in the thousand-square-meter Shed at Pirelli HangarBicocca, also popping up outside the exhibition space with projects for the catalog, Bookshop, and web.
 “Take Me (I’m Yours)” therefore becomes a vast arena for imagining a more direct, engaging way to experience art, where the idea of giving and receiving helps us look at the broader social and historical picture of our time in a different light.

 Public Program, performances and special events

 Patrizio Di Massimo | performance during the opening day on 31 October 2017

 Cesare Pietroiusti | performance during the opening day on 31 October 2017

 James Lee Byars | performance every Thursday, Saturday and Sunday from 6 to 8 PM